zhephyn/zhephyn.github.io/_posts/2025-08-05-all-about-the-send-method-in-ruby.md

 With this, we can conclude, `self` can stand for anything.
 From the class itself to an instance of a class.

 ## Is send really that important?
 Where would we be without send?
-Without the `send` method, the `fetch_attributes` method would have to be implemented like below.
+Without the `send` method, the `fetch_attributes` would potentially look like below.
 ```ruby
 def fetch_attributes
     return index_attributes if respond_to?(index_attributes)